open-eid/SiVa/docs/siva/qa_strategy.md

 ### Testing process

 All automatic tests, except load tests will follow the same execution process.
-The tests are ran automatically and all the actions are triggered by Jenkins.
-The full set of tests (unit, integration and system) will be ran on every test execution.
+The tests are ran automatically during the project build process by Travis CI after each code change push in GitHub.

 ![Testing process](../img/siva/qa_strategy/TestProcess.png)